Developer – Bedtime Digital

-Another aspect where Figment is better compared to the developer’s previous game is in the gameplay; it’s far more varied with not only a strong emphasis on puzzle solving in order to progress but also a greater (albeit it less subtle) emphasis on combat.
+Another aspect where Figment is better compared to the developer’s previous game is in the gameplay; it’s far more varied with not only a strong emphasis on puzzle-solving in order to progress but also a greater (albeit less subtle) emphasis on combat.
 Players much fight their way through many enemies throughout the game in a style very similar to that of games in the Baldur’s Gate or Diablo series’.
 Although Figment’s puzzle element is not as innovative as that of Back to Bed, it still makes for something particularly entertaining.
-The combat in the game also offers an unprecedented amount of challenge that I had never come to expect going into it.
+The combat in the game also offers an unprecedented amount of challenge that I had never come to expect to go into it.

 Controls – 10/10

 There are no issues to be had with Figment’s control scheme.
 It almost plays out like a hybrid between action-adventure RPG and a point-and-click adventure game, and essentially bringing the two genres together into one experience, it makes for an interesting way the developers have blended the puzzle genre with that of a top-down adventure game.

 Lifespan – 4/10

 Lasting twice as long as Back to Bed, Figment clocks in at around 8 hours for 100% completion, which whilst it is an improvement on the developer’s part, it’s still criminally short; especially for a game in this genre, which can typically be made to last far longer.
 It was expected to me for this to have lasted longer than Back to Bed since there is far more depth in the gameplay than the former, but like Back to Bed, it still left me wanting more.